Do estrogen blockers really help to get you shredded or cut?

 The most common causes of high estrogen in men include:

-- Exposure to chemicals which activate estrogen receptors (known as endocrine disrupting chemicals)
+- Exposure to chemicals that activate estrogen receptors (7) (known as endocrine-disrupting chemicals)

 Symptoms of high estrogen in men include: